Tips

 A pine casement window with black hardware and grilles applied in such a way to make the window look like it is double hung.

-Did you know?
-If you love the look of a double-hung window but need a more energy-efficient option, there are ways to trick the eye.
-You can add grilles in such a way that a casement window looks like a double-hung, like in the image above.
-It's important to keep in mind that if grilles are located between the panes of glass and touch the glass (called full divided light), they can help transfer energy between indoors and outdoors decreasing efficiency.
-A great way to get around this is with the energy spacer bar available with the A-Series.
-Its clever design gives an authentic look while boosting performance since it doesn’t touch the glass.
+If you’re looking for the most traditional look, you could add grilles too, but it's important to keep in mind that if grilles are located between the panes of glass and touch the glass (called full divided light), they can help transfer energy between indoors and outdoors, decreasing efficiency.
+A great way to get around this is with the energy spacer bar.
+Its clever design gives an authentic look while helping boost performance since it doesn’t touch the glass.

 What is a double-pane window?
 A triple-pane window?